jlaska/puppet-subscription_manager/README.md

 # PUPPET-SUBSCRIPTION_MANAGER

 This module provides Custom Puppet Provider to handle registration and consumption of Red Hat subscriptions using subscription-manager.
 Note, I am a puppet novice.
-This module was created by *extensively* borrowing from Gaël Chamoulaud's puppet-rhnreg_ks module (https://github.com/strider/puppet-rhnreg_ks).
+This module was created by *extensively* borrowing from Gaël Chamoulaud's [puppet-rhnreg_ks module](https://github.com/strider/puppet-rhnreg_ks).

 ## License